okorach/sonar-tools/doc/sonar-issues-sync.md

 - `-f <file>`: Sends a summary report of synchronization to `<file>`, `stdout` is the default.
 The output format is JSON
 - `-u`, `-t`, `-h`, `-v`: See **sonar-tools** [common parameters](../README.md#common-params)

-:warning: Note about `--login` and `-t` and `-T`: It is strongly recommended to run `sonar-issues-sync` with the credentials of a specific service account dedicated to issues synchronization.
+:warning: Note about `--login` and `-t` and `-T`: It is strongly recommended to run `sonar-findings-sync` with the credentials of a specific service account dedicated to issues synchronization.
 This will allow to recognize automatic synchronization changes by the author of those changes.
 So `--login` must correspond to the same user as the token used in the target SonarQube instance (the one that will be written).
 This token is either the one provided with `-t`when the synchronization is within a same SonarQube instance (for instance 2 branches of a same project), or `-T` when synchronizing between 2 different SonarQube instances (the `--login <user>` and the `-T <token>` corresponding to a user on the **target** SonarQube instance in that case)

 ## Required Permissions

-To be able to perform the sync, the token provided to `sonar-issues-sync` should have:
+To be able to perform the sync, the token provided to `sonar-findings-sync` should have:
 - `Browse` permission on the source project
 - `Browse` and `Administer Issues` permission on the target project.
 When hotspots will also be synchronized, `Administer Hotspots` permission will also be needed